thibaultamartin/ergaster-docs/src/content/docs/learning/secure-connection-with-ssh.md

 Your main risk is to connecto to a server impersonating your server: a man in the middle attack.
 If that server managed to spoof yours and you trusted it, you'd end up copying your commands, files, on a remote host that is not yours, giving away your passwords and secrets for free… which is clearly bad.

 It's worth noting that spoofing a server is not a trivial attack.
-As a self-hoster who just set up their server and who attempt to SSH into it, it's very unlikely that someone will manage to spoof your server.
+As a self-hoster who just set up their server and who attempt to SSH into it, it's very unlikely that someone will manage to spoof your server right away.

 :::tip
 Unless you are the target of an intelligence agency, the risk of someone spoofing your server is very low, and it's usually acceptable to Trust On First Use.